githubacct54385/VeggieApp/README.md

 #### Creating the schema

-The schema for the database is located in the SQL folder.
+The schema for the database is located in the `/SQL` folder.
 Please run `CreateDb.sql` to create the table and stored procedures.
 Do this after you create the database in SQL Server.

 #### Seeding the database